Rate limiting¶

 LitestarAuthConfig.rate_limit_config.
 For the current Redis-backed contract, including the

-stable slot and group inventory, migration recipe, and RedisUsedTotpCodeStore pairing, use
+stable slot and group inventory, override patterns, and the paired TOTP Redis-store wiring, use

 Configuration as the maintained source